Current Affairs-Topics

 • This progress supports the idea that India's food security trends have improved, aided by better income levels, infrastructure, and government interventions.

-These trends in dietary shifts in India post-2020 are crucial from both a public health and exam point of view.
+These trends in dietary shifts in India post-2020 are crucial from both a public health and an economic point of view.

 Sources of Protein: Shift in Indian Diet